-The case worker must provide detailed documentation in the case narrative at initial application, at recertification and if there is a reported change.
-Including documenting NVRA, and Developmental Screenings for children 0-5.
-Refer to Chapter 4 for additional information regarding NVRA.
+The case worker must provide detailed documentation in the case narrative at initial application, at recertification and if there is a reported change:

 - a) Applicant/Recipient statements verbal or written regarding available income; including applicant/recipient statement of no income, new employment, increase / decrease in rate of pay, new position with same employer, increase/ decrease in work hours, or the income unit and if the child has a developmental delay. - b) Document the type of developmental delay or risk of delay.
 Documentation may come from the local health department, physician, developmental evaluation center, childcare provider, etc. However, medical, or psychological reports to determine this eligibility are not necessary and LPAs may not routinely require such reports from applicants. - c) Collateral contact if one is necessary. - d) The source and type of income, - e) Income calculations including calculation tape if used.
 The information in the case record should match the information entered in NC FAST. - f) The documentation should explain the budget calculation.
 If the case worker did not include income in a budget calculation, the case worker should explain why the income was not used.
-The documentation helps justify the worker's actions and explains any extenuating circumstances. - g) Efforts to verify and determine employment and exploration of potential unearned income. - h) Copies of correspondence, documents, forms, and notifications. - i) Amount and type of earned and unearned income and any operational expenses
+The documentation helps justify the worker's actions and explains any extenuating circumstances. - g) Efforts to verify and determine employment and exploration of potential unearned income. - h) Copies of correspondence, documents, forms, and notifications. - i) Amount and type of earned and unearned income and any operational expenses - j) Base period used and the income available. - k) Alternative Budgeting Method - 1) Self-employment operational expenses m) Health benefits

-- j) Base period used and the income available. - k) Alternative Budgeting Method - 1) Self-employment operational expenses - m) Health benefits - Child support- Amount received or paid out.
+- Child support- Amount received or paid out.
 The worker must document the attempts made to verify the child support from the absent parent.
 If the worker allows care to continue and requires continuation of funding. - Other facts, information, or dates used such as recommendations from teaching staff at educational institutions, the individual needs, and abilities of the recipient, whether the recipient has developed career goals, or whether the recipient has developed a personal plan for completing skills training.